KaarlKD/proj_mat180/README.md

 timm

 ## midterm_report.py
-contains all function definition and training code for
+contains all code for the midterm report.

 ## cifar10.py
 contains the training code for training and test for dataset CIFAR-10.